Caulfeild Park is a small but beautiful spot in West Vancouver. It has hiking trails, amazing views, a rugged coastline and sandy beach areas.

 It’s Caulfeild, not Caulfield

-Francis Caulfeild bought the land at the end of the 19th century with the hope of establishing a community in the area.
+Francis Caulfeild bought the land at the end of the 19th century with the intention of establishing a community in the area.
 Other British immigrants soon joined him, bought land from Caulfeild, and built houses close to the waterfront.

 Tips and Advice